Porsche 718 Cayman/Boxster GTS 4.0, GT4, Spyder 4.0L Tuning

 We allllll remember when Porsche introduced the 718 platform with two small displacement turbocharged 4-cylinder power plants.
 Uproar.
 Blasphemy.
 Turbocharging is cheating.
 Give us back our naturally aspirated engines and smooth power bands!
 While the team here at COBB was excited about the tuning potential of the turbocharged 2.0L and 2.5L 718s, we wholeheartedly agree that the song of a flat 6 is hard to beat.
 Luckily, Porsche listened and shoved one of their best N/A motors to date right smack in the middle of a chassis that is more than capable of handling it.
 The 718 Boxster/Cayman GTS 4.0, Cayman GT4, and Spyder come equipped with an all new 4.0L motor which, surprisingly, has great power left on the table.

-We are extremely excited to announce 49-state legal (with CARB EO Pending) tuning support for these cars by way of a new Accessport, the POR-015.
+We are extremely excited to announce 50-state legal tuning support for these cars by way of a new Accessport, the POR-015.

 Vehicles Included